Stoney Point (California): History

-Stoney Point was the site of a Tongva Indian rancheria until the arrival of the Spanish during the late 18th century.
+Stoney Point was the site of a Tongva Native American rancheria until the arrival of the Spanish during the late 18th century.
 It is believed that the village of Momonga was located at Stoney Point.

 It was used as a marker by the Southern Pacific Railroad during construction of the railroad through the Santa Susana Mountains.

 The formation is believed to have been used as a hideout by the outlaw Tiburcio Vasquez in the 1870s.

-Historic Site
+Historic site

 It was designated a historical Los Angeles Historic and Cultural Monument in 1974, because of its historic and cultural value as well as being deemed one of the "most picturesque places in Los Angeles."
 The facility features 81 acres of land, including a five-acre equestrian center which was purchased by the City in 2007 and is home to the Annual Chatsworth Day of the Horse Festival hosted by the Chatsworth Neighborhood Council each Spring.

 During the land grab that resulted from the McKinley Act, Stoney Point was claimed by the Charlton Family of New York.
 Stoney Point was the site of the Charlton Quarry, one of three Chatsworth Quarries that was operated by the Bannon Mining Company.
 "Dimension Stone" was quarried for the nearby train tunnel.
 Remnants of the quarry can still be found on the eastern side of Stoney Point along the Santa Susana Creek.